Otter Tail County Historical Society

 Our library has grown because of the generous donations of time and funds.
 A financial contribution made in honor of Samuel P. Adams continues to sustain the library and archives.
 Volunteer hours donated by many volunteers including Ann Smalley Jordan, for whom the archives was named on May 22, 2004, have and continue to increase our holdings.

-Our educational programs started in 1979 when our first educator, Judy Stringer, put together our first education kit.
+Our educational programs started in 1979 when educator, Judy Stringer, put together our first education kit.

-In 2002 we celebrated our 75th Anniversary with the completion of a site improvement project which almost doubled our parking lot, made a bus drop-off and handicap accessible ramp as well as provided better drainage away from the building.
+In 2002 we celebrated our 75th Anniversary with the completion of a site improvement project which almost doubled our parking lot, made a bus drop-off and handicap accessible ramp.
+It also provided better drainage away from the building.

 We are currently trying to raise $100,000 for our Technology Fund.
 This fund will provide a regular source of revenue for computer upgrades and improvements.
 Please consider making a donation to this fund.